 - Psoriatic arthritis

-Treatment options include anti-inflammatory medications, disease-modifying antirheumatic drugs, and a class of drugs called biological response modifiers (commonly called biologics).
+Treatments for arthritis include anti-inflammatory medications, disease-modifying antirheumatic drugs, and a class of drugs called biological response modifiers (commonly called biologics).
 A physician may recommend splints or braces, exercise, and modification of daily activities.
 If joint synovitis cannot be controlled with medications, or if the tendons of the hand and wrist become inflamed or weakened by the disease, surgery may be needed.
-Surgery may also be needed to correct deformities of the fingers that often result from the disease and is performed by our Board Certified Plastic Surgeons.
+Surgery may also be needed to correct deformities of the fingers that often result from the disease and is performed by our board-certified plastic surgeons.

 When the impact of hand function becomes unbearable, effective treatment is considered.
 Most treatments involve some form dividing, removing or dissolving the thickened tissue from the affected digits.
 This is typically done in an outpatient setting, often followed by therapy to restore motion and minimize recurrence.

-Involves reattaching the blood supply to a fractured bone.
-This very intricate process may also include repair of the bone, tendons, muscles, nerves, and the overlying skin.
+This very intricate process involves reattaching the blood supply to a fractured bone.
+It may also include repair of the bone, tendons, muscles, nerves, and the overlying skin.
 Surgeons on our team are highly trained in hand surgery, reconstructive surgery, and cosmetic surgery, and are able to provide optimal outcomes for both function and aesthetics.

 Hand rejuvenation is a treatment option available Plastic Surgery Northwest.
-Your specific hand rejuvenation plan will be tailored to your needs and expectations by Dr. Laura Bonneau, Board Certified Plastic Surgeon.
-Hand rejuvenation often present number of benefits to give you healthier, younger-looking skin, including the following:
+Your specific hand rejuvenation plan, which may include injectable fillers or laser treatments, will be tailored to your needs and expectations by board-certified plastic surgeon Dr. Laura Bonneau.
+Hand rejuvenation often provides a number of benefits to help your skin look healthier and younger, including:

 - Improved skin tone

-If you are embarrassed or dismayed by the look of your hands, age spots, sun damage or wrinkles have taken their toll, Dr. Bonneau can accurately evaluate your possible candidacy for hand rejuvenation.
-For more information, you can contact our office to schedule consultation.
+If you are embarrassed or dismayed by the look of your hands because age spots, sun damage or wrinkles have taken their toll, Dr. Bonneau can accurately evaluate your possible candidacy for hand rejuvenation and recommend effective treatment options.